Email is one of the biggest drivers of sales around Black Friday.

 Let me know if you have any questions,

-Honestly, you don't need anything fancy, just a few lines which bring your original email back up to the top of their inbox.
+Honestly, you don’t need anything fancy, just a few lines which bring your original Black Friday email back up to the top of their inbox.

-Speak to a Wishpond email marketing specialist today and launch your email campaign before Black Friday.
+Speak to a Wishpond email marketing specialist today and launch your Black Friday email campaign before Black Friday now.

 This is a big one.

-Winback campaigns are a series of automated email sent to previous customers enticing them to buy again.
+Win-back campaigns are a series of automated emails sent to previous customers enticing them to buy again.

-Winback Email Open Rates around Black Friday vs Rest of the Year:
+Win-back Email Open Rates around Black Friday/Cyber Monday vs Rest of the Year:

-Winback Order Rates around Black Friday vs Rest of the Year:
+Win-back Order Rates around Black Friday/Cyber Monday vs rest of the Year: